gecad-group/peak-mas/docs/index.md

-# PEAK - Python-based framework for heterogeneous agent communities
+# PEAK: Python-based framework for heterogeneous agent communities

 PEAK is a framework that helps users build, manage, analyze and maintain a multi-agent ecosystem.
 This ecosystem is where different multi-agent systems can coexist and share resources with it each other in a easy manner.